This post may contain affiliate links. Read the full disclosure here

 - Scents: Ylang-Ylang, jasmine, chamomile, and musk

-This meditation candle blends citrus, myrrh, and olibanum for a powerful aroma that enhances focus, relaxation, and clarity.
+This meditation candle blends lavender and the geranium bud combine to provide an atmosphere of comfort, calm and relaxation.
 It’s the perfect candle to use for a meditation practice that focuses on opening the mind and centering thoughts.